vukasinb7/YuGo-E2E-Tests/README.md

 ## YuGo Hailing App

 YuGo is mobile and web ride-hailing app designed to provide an efficient and convenient transportation solution to its users.
-Yugo was developed as out college project.
+Yugo was developed as our college project.
 Similar to Uber and Lyft, YuGo allows users to request a ride from their current location and connect with a nearby driver for a reliable and safe trip.

 With YuGo, users can easily track their ride in real-time, communicate with their driver and many other things.
 The app offers a variety of ride options, including standard, luxury, and shared rides, to cater to different preferences and budgets.